 Jerry James: “Well, how did I hear about it? [slight laugh] I didn’t hear about it, I started it.
 So . . would you like to hear the story . . .?“

-Jerry learned stained glass in Boise Idaho, joined the local union and started to do construction work in Idaho in commercial spaces.
+Jerry learned to work with stained-glass in Boise Idaho, joined the local union and started to do construction in Idaho in commercial spaces.
 His hippie outlook conflicted with his union peers, so after a few years he began doing residential carpentry.
 And then made the move to San Francisco in 1981.

-Jerry James was associated with Dan Richman, with who Larry began work in the mid-1980s.
+Jerry James was associated with Dan Richman, with whom Larry began work in the mid-1980s.
 Larry and Jerry both had similar aged children and quickly became friends.
-Jerry and Larry shared taste in films and books, and Jerry was impressed with his deep knowledge of literature.
-When Larry developed the idea of burning an effigy on the beach in 1986, he called Jerry who agreed to help.
+Jerry and Larry shared taste in films and books, and Jerry was impressed with Larry’s deep knowledge of literature.
+When Larry developed the idea of burning an effigy on the beach in 1986, he called Jerry, who agreed to help.

-In 1987 and 88 Jerry and Larry repeated the man build process, with better efficiency and increased size of the effigy.
-The Man in 1988 took months to construct as it approached 30” Jerry James and his construction manager Mike Acker (pictured) did the carpentry, with the help of some of their carpenter friends.
-The project was becoming increasingly time consuming, but Jerry was enjoying the work.
+In 1987 and ‘88 Jerry and Larry repeated the man build process, with better efficiency and increased size of the effigy.
+The Man in 1988 took months to construct as it approached 30 feet tall.
+Jerry and his construction manager Mike Acker (pictured) did the carpentry, with the help of some of their carpenter friends.
+The project was becoming increasingly time-consuming, but Jerry was enjoying the work.

 1988 also marked, however, the beginning of the end of Jerry and Larry’s close relationship.
 Jerry noted: